-During drilling, well logs will be acquired prior to setting the surface casing as well as after surface casing is set and cemented, as conditions allow.
-Open hole logs will include gamma ray, density, neutron porosity, spontaneous potential (SP), resistivity, sonic, and caliper logs.
-Table 5-1 summarizes the well logs that will be acquired before and after surface casing is set and the purpose of each well log.
+Open hole well logs will be acquired prior to setting surface casing as well as after surface casing is set and cemented.
+Open hole logs will likely include gamma ray, density, neutron porosity, spontaneous potential (SP), resistivity, sonic, and caliper logs.
+Table 5-1 summarizes the well logs that will likely be acquired before and after surface casing is set and the purpose of each well log.